 The Ultimate Travel Gifts For Kids

-This camera comes at a reasonable price, takes 5MP photos and shoots video too.
+This camera comes at a reasonable price, takes good quality photos and even shoots video.
 It’s really easy to use and comes in a range of colours too.
 There are slightly higher spec versions which would make a great present for older kids too.

 As a nice touch, you could print out your kids favourite photos from your holiday, and then they could add them to a scrapbook or frame them.